kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 ## Formatting Code Automatically

 Prettier is an opinionated code formatter with support for JavaScript, CSS and JSON.
 With Prettier you can format the code you write automatically to ensure a code style within your project.
-See the [Prettier's GitHub webPage](https://github.com/prettier/prettier) for more information, and look at this [webPage to see it in action](https://prettier.github.io/prettier/).
+See the [Prettier's GitHub webPageable](https://github.com/prettier/prettier) for more information, and look at this [webPageable to see it in action](https://prettier.github.io/prettier/).

 To format our code whenever we make a commit in git, we need to install the following dependencies: